adilsaid64/open-rag-stack/README.md

 - **Prometheus** for monitoring core RAG metrics and model endpoints
 - **Grafana** for visualising scraped metrics
 - **Streamlit** app to interact with the system
+- **MongoDB** for tracking user interaction and model outputs for model evaluation

 ## Goals